Skip to content

 Index files on Windows 10

-To index files for faster search results, you’ll need to make a search.
+To index files for faster search results, you’ll need to search.
 Hit the Window key on your keyboard and type “indexing” and you’re more than likely to see Indexing Options listed as the first search result.
 Hit enter or click on it to open the search result.
 Index Files On Windows 10 For Faster Search

 As mentioned, you’ll find not too many folders are added by default.
 In the screenshot below, you may notice more folders in the Included Locations list than you might find on your computer.